 Last but not least I want to mention the announcement of the new major release of AnyPoint Platform: Titan.
 My expectation of the release is huge, it seems to add functionality to AnyPoint Platform making a fantastic platform even better.
 I cannot wait until we will be able to work with this version, to assist our customers to get an even better API experience.
 READ MORE

 Please join me at Mule Summit in Stockholm the 17th of May at Hotel Scandic Continental where together we can learn more how with the help of Anypoint Platform we can make your digital journey a success.

-Kristina Lid, Head of Mulesoft Integration, Enfo
+Kristina Lid is head of Mulesoft Integration at Enfo